 - Compassion International– releasing children from poverty in Jesus’ name.
 (I sponsor a precious child, Luz Esther.)

 - Charity Water– they do water – and charity – right.
 I love donating to this organization.

-- Covenant Eyes– amazing organization providing help for those who want to break free from pornography and related issues.
+- Covenant Eyes– amazing organization providing help for those who want to break free from pornography and related sexual bondage.
 (Use code DrCarol for a free month.)